Yoryoboy/irazu-tools/docs/routing.md

    ```

 5. **Update navigation** to include the new menu item in `HeaderComponent`.
+   - Mirror the existing `DESIGNER_VIEW` guard if the route should be hidden for designer profiles.

 6. **Optional**: add loaders, actions, or nested children if the feature needs data fetching or sub-pages.
 Because routes are modular, the new file can export additional objects or arrays as needed without bloating existing modules.